FreeFly19/JJRC-H36-arduino-rc/README.md

 | 11             | N/A                            | Resistor & green LED  |

-## Drones supported
+## Drones

+### Change drone support in code

-To change the drone selected, edit the selectProtocol() method in nRF24_multipro.ino and replace PROTO_E010 with the drone enum, found at the top of the file, of your choice;
+To change the drone selected by the code, edit the selectProtocol() method in nRF24_multipro.ino and replace PROTO_E010 with the drone  of your choice - the enum is defined at the top of the file.

+### Supported drones

 	- WLToys V2x2, JXD JD38x, JD39x, JJRC H6C, Yizhan Tarantula X6
 	- EAchine CG023, CG032, 3D X4